UT-RAM/viki/README.md

 ## Documentation

+The documentation for VIKI is hosted on [Read the Docs](http://viki.readthedocs.io).

-Documentation for VIKI is included in the repository.
-To view this, open the file ``<viki_dir>/docs/_build/html/index.html `` in your favourite browser to read the docs.
-This can also be done using the terminal. (again from the viki directory)
+Documentation is included in the repository as well.
+Open ``docs/_build/html/index.html `` in your favourite browser to read this.
+To launch the documentation using a terminal, from within the VIKI directory, run

     xdg-open docs/_build/html/index.html